d3-geomap/site/content/docs/map-properties.md

 If set to `true` the built-in legend will be displayed.
 You can set the width and height of the legend by passing an object with `width` and `height` attributes set to numeric values.

+#### duration - optional

+If set countries will be colored using a transition of the specified duration in milliseconds.
+Defaults to `null`, i. e. no transition animation.

 #### valueScale - optional

 The D3 scale function to use to determine colors based on the domain, i. e. the input values, and the color range.
 Defaults to [d3.scale.quantize](https://github.com/mbostock/d3/wiki/Quantitative-Scales#quantize).